Open-ET/flux-data-qaqc/docs/source/closure_explanation.rst

 a 7 day moving average (minimum of 2 days must exist in window) and lastly it is linearly interpolated to fill any remaining gaps.

+The same gap filling procedure can easily be done using gridMET grass reference ET (:math:`ETo`) as opposed to alfalfa reference ET (:math:`ETr`).

 ..
 Tip::
-   The filtered and raw versions of :math:`ETrF`, gridMET :math:`ETr`, gap days, and monthly total number of gap filled days are tracked for post-processing and visualized by the :meth:`.QaQc.plot` and :meth:`.QaQc.write` methods.
+   The filtered and raw versions of :math:`ETrF`/:math:`EToF`, gridMET :math:`ETr`, gridMET :math:`ETo`, gap days, and monthly total number of gap filled days are tracked for post-processing and visualized by the :meth:`.QaQc.plot` and :meth:`.QaQc.write` methods.

 Since the data used in this example does not have gaps, for illustration we have created the following large gap in the measured energy balance components from May through August, 2014: